react-declarative/react-declarative/docs/auto/interfaces/IDictFieldProps.md

 inputAutocomplete: "new-password" | "on" | "off" | "false"
 ```

+Retrieves the value of the "inputAutocomplete" property from the specified object.

 ### inputFormatter

 ```ts
 inputFormatter: (input: string) => string
 ```

+Represents an input formatter for a specific type of field in a form.

 ### inputFormatterSymbol